Sycamore Shoals State Historic Area: Facilities

 The visitors' center at Sycamore Shoals State Historic Park houses interpretive displays about the area's history, a theater offering free screenings of a short documentary film narrated by John Cullum about the Overmountain Men and Revolutionary War history of the area, as well as park offices and a gift shop.
 A reconstruction of Fort Watauga, a fort originally built as Fort Caswell in the mid-1770s, is located behind the visitors center.
 The reconstructed fort's design is based on archaeological finds, scant historic descriptions of the fort, and the typical design of forts on the Appalachian frontier.
 Adjacent to the fort is a 450-seat amphitheater, which is the site of the Official Outdoor Drama of the State of Tennessee, Liberty: The Saga of Sycamore Shoals (formerly billed as The Wataugans).
-Picnic facilities are also located near the Visitor's Center.
+Picnic facilities are also located near the Visitor Center.